You can make your homemade condensed milk with only 2 simple ingredients! It is so easy to make!

 - When the mixture thickens, the color becomes darker and the mixture reduces more than half, remove the pan from the heat.
 The whole process takes almost 42-45 minutes.* Sieve the condensed milk to make it smooth.
 Pour into a jar and let it cool at room temperature.
 Once it cools, close the lid and keep it in the fridge.
 It will thicken in the fridge after a couple of hours.**

 Update Notes: I shared this post first on June 3, 2017.
 I republish it today with extra information.
-I haven’t changed the recipe.
+The recipe is same.